-Bishop Grosseteste University is part of a group of European Universities involved in a European Commission’s 7th Framework Programme research project entitled Creative Little Scientists: Enabling Creativity through Science and Mathematics in Preschool and First Years of Primary Education.
+Bishop Grosseteste University was part of a group of European Universities involved in a European Commission’s 7th Framework Programme research project entitled Creative Little Scientists: Enabling Creativity through Science and Mathematics in Preschool and First Years of Primary Education.

 - the Institute of Education, UK